downlinko/downlinko.github.io/_posts/development/2018-08-23-download-install-gradle-4-1-windows.md

 ## Step #4: Setup

-We need to set up an environment variable that will point to our Maven installation.
+We need to set up an environment variable that will point to our Gradle installation.

 Click on the search button.
 Then type "<kbd>env</kbd>".